yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_create_table.md

 For example, if the primary key specification is `PRIMARY KEY ((a, b) HASH, c DESC)` then columns `a` & `b` are used together to hash partition the table, and rows that share the same values for `a` and `b` are stored in descending order of their value for `c`.

-If the primary key specification is `PRIMARY KEY(a, b)`, then column `a` is used to hash partition the table and rows that share the same value for `a` are stored in ascending order of their value for `b`.
+If the primary key specification is `PRIMARY KEY(a, b)`, then column `a` is used to hash partition the table, and rows that share the same value for `a` are stored in ascending order of their value for `b`.

 ### Foreign key